rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Qualified References

 When a qualified constant is missing Rails does not look for it in the parent namespaces.
-But there's a caveat: Unfortunately, when a constant is missing Rails is not able to say if the trigger was a relative or qualified reference.
+But there's a caveat: unfortunately, when a constant is missing Rails is not able to say if the trigger was a relative or qualified reference.

 For example, consider